If you cannot find an answer to your question here, give us a call 1-888-318-3525 extension 0 or email info@parolegy.com

 Again, no one can guarantee an outcome for which they have no control over.

 Absolutely.
 Previous denials often result from inadequate or ineffective presentations.
-We specialize in reframing and strategically improving your loved one’s narrative, significantly improving their prospects.
+We specialize in reframing and strategically improving perception of your loved one’s risk factors, significantly improving the likelihood of a favorable outcome.